-105. SOIL AND CROP MANAGEMENT.
+105. Soil and Crop Management.
 Fall term.
 Credit three hours.
-Primarily for advanced undergraduates and graduate minors in Agronomy.
-Prerequisite, courses 1 or 6 and 2 or 11, or permission of the instructor.
+Primarily for advanced undergraduates and graduate minors in agronomy.
+Prerequisites, Courses 1 or 6 and 2 or 11, or permission of the instructor.
 Lectures, T Th 9.
 Warren 201.
 Laboratory, W or Th 2-4:30.
 Caldwell 143.
-Associate Professor LATHWELL.
+Associate Professor Lathwell.

-The application of the principles of soil science and crop production to complete soil-management systems under common conditions in New York.
+The application of the principles of soil science and crop production to complete soilmanagement systems under common conditions in New York.
 Emphasis is on the use and evaluation of rotations, manure, fertilizers, lime, and supporting practices for crop production in systems that maintain soil productivity.
 Laboratories consist of (1) field trips to study operating farms, and (2) problems in planning systems of management under specified farm conditions.
 A few field trips to near-by farms.

-106. SOIL MICROBIOLOGY.
+- 106. Soil Microbiology.
 Fall term.
 Credit three hours.
-Prerequisite, Agronomy 1 or Bacteriology 1.
+Prerequisite, Course 1 or Bacteriology 1.
 The lectures without the laboratory may be taken for two hours' credit with the permission of the instructor.
 Lectures, T Th 8.
 Caldwell 143.
 Laboratory, F 2-4:30.
 Caldwell 201.
-Assistant Professor ALEXANDER.

-A study of the major groups of soil microorganisms, and the biochemical functions of the soil population.
+Professor .
+A study of the major groups of soil microorganisms and the biochemical functions of the soil population. - 108.
+Chemical and Physical Properties of Soils.

-108. CHEMICAL AND PHYSICAL PROPERTIES OF SOILS.
 Fall term.
 Credit four hours.
-Primarily for advanced undergraduates and graduate minors in Agronomy.
-Prerequisites, course 1 and Quantitative Analysis.
+Primarily for advanced undergraduates and graduate minors in agronomy.
+Prerequisites, Course 1, quantitative analysis, and elementary physics.
 Lectures, M W F 11.
 Warren 245.
-Laboratory, T or Th 2-4:30.
+Laboratory, F 2-4:30 or S 8-10:30.
 Caldwell 294.
-Professors DAWSON and R. D. MILLER.
+Professors Dawson and R. D. Miller.

-A sequel to course 1 in which chemical and physical aspects of important soil phenomena are developed in more detail.
+A sequel to Course 1 in which chemical and physical aspects of important soil phenomena are developed in more detail.
 Particular attention is given to the chemistry of nutrient elements in soil and to the physics of water retention and movement in soil.
 Laboratory exercises acquaint the student with some of the more important chemical and physical techniques used in soil investigations.

-110. AGRONOMY LITERATURE.
+110. Agronomy Literature.
 Spring term.
 Credit one hour.
-Primarily for juniors and seniors.
+Primarily for juniors, seniors, and beginning graduate students.
 Time to be arranged.
-Assistant Professor NIELSEN.
+Staff.
 Study of the research and extension periodicals reporting work in agronomy.
 An essay on an appropriate subject in agronomy is required of each student.

-121. FARM PRACTICE IN SOIL AND WATER CONSERVATION.
+121. Farm Practice in Soil and Water Conservation.
 Spring term.
 Credit two hours.
-Prerequisite, course 1 or equivalent.
+Prerequisite, Course 1 or equivalent.
 Course 11 is recommended.
 Must be taken with Agricultural Engineering 121.
-Lectures, M W 8.
+Lectures, M W 9.
 Riley-Robb 105.
-Associate Professor ZWERMAN.
+Associate Professor Zwerman.

 A beginning course in principles and methods used in soil and water conservation.
-Emphasis is placed on New York State conditions.
-Agronomic aspects of soil conservation receive primary consideration.
+Emphasis is placed on New York State conditions., Agronomic aspects of soil conservation receive primary consideration.
 One all-day field trip is taken on Saturday.

-201. SOIL CHEMISTRY, LECTURES.
+- 201. Soil Chemistry, Lectures.
 Spring term.
 Credit three hours.
-Primarily for graduate students.
-Prerequisite, course 1 and Chemistry 201 or their equivalent.
-A course in physical chemistry is recommended.
+Prerequisites, Course 1, Chemistry 201, and one year of introductory physical chemistry or consent of the instructor.
 M W F 9.
 Warren 201.
-Professor PEECH.

-Chemical and mineralogical composition of soils; chemical reactions and ionic equilibria in soils.
+Professor Peech.
+Chemical and mineralogical composition of soils; chemical reactions and ionic equilibria in soils. - 202.
+Chemical Methods of Soil Analysis.

-202. CHEMICAL METHODS OF SOIL ANALYSIS.
 Spring term.
 Credit three hours.
-Prerequisite, course 1, Chemistry 201 and 215 or the equivalent.
+Prerequisites, Course 1, Chemistry 201 and 215 or the equivalent.
 Enrollment limited to twenty students.
 T Th 2-4:30.
 Caldwell 100.
-Professor PEECH.
+Professor Peech.